inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

    :width: 175 pt

-8. Copying Waypoints and Tracks to the Computer
+8. Copying waypoints and tracks to the computer
 -----------------------------------------------

 8.1.
 Attaching GPS to the computer